 Willamette's FSL chapters are committed to academic excellence, community service, leadership development, and forming lifelong friendship.
 FSL students at Willamette are active in a variety of student leadership positions, academic honor societies, NCAA athletics, and more.

-Willamette is home to four national sororities (Alpha Phi, Alpha Chi Omega, Delta Gamma, & Pi Beta Phi), and five national fraternities (Beta Theta Pi, Kappa Sigma, Phi Delta Theta, Sigma Alpha Epsilon, & Sigma Chi).
+Willamette is home to three national sororities (Alpha Phi, Alpha Chi Omega, & Pi Beta Phi), and five national fraternities (Beta Theta Pi, Kappa Sigma, Phi Delta Theta, Sigma Alpha Epsilon, & Sigma Chi).

 Please explore our website for more information!